cameraui/docs/remote/certificate.md

 Uploaded files live in `certs/custom/` inside the storage directory, as `cert.pem`, `key.pem` and `chain.pem`. camera.ui watches them, so a replaced file is picked up without a restart.

-That makes automatic renewal a matter of writing to that directory:
+For automatic renewal, write to that directory:

 - **Docker.** Mount your certificate directory over `certs/custom`, read-only.
 - **Bare metal.** A certbot deploy hook that copies `fullchain.pem` and `privkey.pem` there under those names.

-Uploading through the interface works too, it just has to be repeated at every renewal.
+An upload through the interface has to be repeated at every renewal.
 Let's Encrypt certificates are valid for 90 days.

 ## Removing it